JanAguilo/fsl-net/research/findings.md

 - Equivariance to feature order (features are stored in a vector x1,...,xw.
 The output probability for each feature should not be affected by the order.
 For instance, in the MNIST dataset, x1 corresponds to the top left pixel because someone decided so.
 However, if we change the ordering and set x1 to the bottom right pixel the image still would be the same and the feature ordering should not affect probabilities.
 Since neural networks are sensitive to feature order, FSL-net give an output for each feature.)

 ### Related work
-- AlthoughDataFix performs well in many cases, it struggles with detecting challenging feature shifts and scales poorly with high-dimensional and large datasets.
+- Although **DataFix** performs well in many cases, it struggles with detecting challenging feature shifts and scales poorly with high-dimensional and large datasets.
 - Unlike model-centric approaches, which prioritize refining models while working with a fixed dataset, DCAI (Data-centric AI) emphasizes improving datasets through systematic and iterative processes.

 ## Problem definition